 What Have We Been Up To?

 Since end of March, Yeison and I have been staying at home as much as possible.
 It’s been very quiet for us with no tourists but we are making the best out of the situation.
 We are healthy which is the most important thing.
 Our dogs have been very happy as now we’re taking them out way more than usual for walks and car rides.
-We have also been gardening a lot as we live on a large property.
-I got Animal Crossing New Horizons which has been taking up a loooot of my time 😀
+We have also been gardening a lot, surfing and working on some home DIY projects.

 Let’s All Do Our Part to Stay Safe and Healthy